-As a business owner, it is often said that you should represent your brand and company on a daily basis.
-It’s likely been ingrained into you that you should be constantly spreading the word about your amazing products and the things you can offer your customers.
-While we believe that this approach can be useful in some ways, we feel there’s another approach that can bring a human aspect to your business—what you are offering your customers is more than a product; it’s a solution to a problem they want to solve.
+As a business owner, you've probably heard that you should be representing your brand and company on a daily basis.
+It’s also likely been ingrained into you that you should be constantly spreading the word about your amazing products and the things you can offer your customers or acting as the walking spokesperson for your brand as a whole.

 There’s no doubt about it: being a manager is hard work.
 Being a great manager takes a lot of consistent practice, dedication, and energy that are ultimately put towards cultivating a great employee experience.
 Managers have to be bold, upbeat and authoritative in order to differentiate themselves from the rest.

 The holiday season can be hectic and chaotic, to say the least.
 People often ditch their daily routines in order to ensure they have enough time to see family (virtually or safely in person), purchase gifts, and get prepared for whatever holiday celebration they have.

 2020 has been one for the record books.
 Around the world, businesses were forced to pivot or be swept up in the chaos that was the COVID-19 pandemic.
 For some, it was out of their hands.
 For others, the choice they made to swiftly respond to the current situation allowed them to grow and push themselves, and their companies, to new boundaries.